rust-unofficial/patterns/patterns/strategy.md

 ## Discussion

-In the previous example all strategies in a single file.
+In the previous example all strategies are implemented in a single file.
 Ways of providing different strategies includes:

 - All in one file (as shown in this example, similar to being separated as modules)